Model checking of hyperproperties for high-level relational models: The extended Alloy Analyzer

 The \tool{Alloy Analyzer} was extended to support this translation, launch \hpard{} (choosing the \tool{Sym} or \tool{Exp} is done through the GUI as in regular \tool{Alloy}), and present trace instances back to the user for satisfiable commands, as exemplified in Fig.~\ref{fig:cex}.
-The counter-example shows the declarations of the outermost model $H$ (which will include the other outermost existential quantifications that have been composed with $H$, as described in Section~\ref{sec:smvtrans}). \hugo{este have been composed into it nao se entende. estás a falar do quê?} \nuno{produto de quantificadores, só mostra o mais externo, mas houver muitos externos são todos merged num só}
+The counter-example shows the declarations of the outermost model $H$.
+When multiple outermost existential quantifiers are present, their domains are combined into a single composite model, so a single instance is displayed that ranges over all of them simultaneously (see Section~\ref{sec:smvtrans}).